Osteoporosis and Mobility

 4. Stability and balance - Stability and balance exercises are great exercises to improve your mobility along with your balance and stability.
 Heel to toe walking, or standing on one leg with your eyes closed and many exercises used in Tai Chi and yoga are included in this category.

-You May Also Like:Weight-Bearing Exercise
+You May Also Like:How Exercise Helps Prevent Osteoporosis

 Related Search Topics (Ads):